Updated February 17, 2022

-Many people are concerned that the emergency-use status indicates uncertainty about the vaccines’ safety and effectiveness.
+Many people are still concerned, despite subsequent approval, that the emergency-use status of the vaccines when they were started indicates uncertainty about the vaccines’ safety and effectiveness.
 In reality, the emergency status designation is about timing, not safety and effectiveness.

 The approval process for any medication is a long and red-tape-ridden process.
 The emergency status is a way of bypassing a lot of the red tape to make the medication/vaccines available as soon as it’s clear that they are safe and effective.
 It is not an indication of doubt.
 In fact, the COVID-19 vaccine development included Phase III clinical trials and met the same rigorous standards as all other vaccines used in the U.S. Its use is based on the recommendations and requirements of the Advisory Committee on Immunization Practices (ACIP).

 There has also been concern about how rapidly the vaccines were developed.
 While the mRNA COVID vaccines were developed quickly, the technology that allowed this rapid development was developed specifically for this reason and has taken decades to develop.
 It will also allow for more timely development of flu shots.